rlcosta177/personal-projects/ubuntu-router_aws.md

        - if the gateway is not the one we want, use this command:
             - sudo route del default gw 172.31.112.1(wrong gateway)
             - sudo route add default gw 172.31.112.100(gateway we want)
        - https://gist.github.com/jdmedeiros/0b6208d6e0a7cf35d31f5749be47d8a2 <- the 80-ec2.network file is the same as netplan, if the other settings didn't work, its because they are ignored and only 80-ec2.network will make changes to the routing options of the client

 ---

-7.5)no cliente(aws amazon linux): https://gist.github.com/jdmedeiros/0b6208d6e0a7cf35d31f5749be47d8a2
+8) no server(criar as nat policies): https://pastebin.com/MWLpsXu8

 ---

-8) no server(criar as nat policies): https://pastebin.com/MWLpsXu8

-9) FILES E COMANDOS IMPORTANTES:
+9) IMPORTANT FILES & COMANDS:
     - tcpdump -i <interface> [src/dst host/port <ip/port>] | very useful to troubleshoot connectivity issues
-    - no cliente, linux amazon  /etc/sysconfig/network-scripts/ (ifcfg-eth0 && route-eth0)
+    - no cliente, linux amazon  /etc/sysconfig/network-scripts/ (ifcfg-eth0 && route-eth0) | outdated i believe, changes here won't take effect depending on the version
     - no cliente, ubuntu /etc/netplan/50-cloud-init.yaml
     - no servidor, ubuntu&linux amazon /etc/sysctl.conf (descomentar net.ipv4.ip_forward=1)
     - no servidor, usar sysctl -p depois de alterar /etc/sysctl.conf